Image : Vikramaditya Prakash

 Dr. Vikramaditya Prakash is Professor of Architecture at the University of Washington, Seattle.
 His research focuses on modernism, postcoloniality, global history and architecture.
 Among the many publications to his credit are ‘The Struggle for Modernity in Postcolonial India’, ‘A Global History of Architecture’, ‘Colonial Modernities’ and ‘Chandigarh’s Le Corbusier’.
-His upcoming book, One Continuous Line: Art, Architecture and Urbanism of Aditya Prakash’, is a monograph exploring the life, work and art of his father, among the first generation of Indian Modernists who worked on the Chandigarh Capital Project under Le Corbusier, Pierre Jeanneret, Jane Drew and Maxwell Fry.
+His recently published book, One Continuous Line: Art, Architecture and Urbanism of Aditya Prakash’, is a monograph exploring the life, work and art of his father, among the first generation of Indian Modernists who worked on the Chandigarh Capital Project under Le Corbusier, Pierre Jeanneret, Jane Drew and Maxwell Fry.

 Deepak Srinath: What was it like growing up in Chandigarh, were you aware of the significance of the architecture and furniture you were surrounded by?